Argus LogoPLARV

 Edge Cases

 • Flat loss.
 Loss remains constant across all steps — variation score VS collapses to zero.
-A DQI of zero is the right answer.
+An ADQI of zero is the right answer.

 • Extremely short runs.
 Runs with fewer than three steps cannot produce meaningful component scores.
-DQI returns zero and exits cleanly.
+ADQI returns zero and exits cleanly.

 • Duplicate steps.
 All component functions include a 1e-12 epsilon guard on denominators, preventing division by zero.